Frequently Asked Questions

 What geographical area does AVA serve?

-AVA represents US Veterans located anywhere in the world.
-When contacting us, keep in mind AVA HQ is located in the PST/PDT zone.
+I represent and serve US Veterans and their families worldwide.
+When contacting AVA, keep in mind AVA HQ is located in the PST/PDT zone.

 What is a Veterans Affairs Accredited Agent?